Thehackerash/google_solution_challenge/README.md

 ### 10. Implementation

-- Implement the model as a web or mobile application accessible to the public.
+- Implement the model as a mobile application accessible to the public.
 - Consider collaboration with local governments for more informed urban planning decisions.

 ### 11. Ethical Considerations